ChrisWighton/BFNG/README.md

 * Resistors and components and stuff
 * Wires and stuff
 * Swag and yolo bruh

+## Install Node.js

+1. Go to http://nodejs.org/ and install

 ##"Stay tuned folks, cause this shits about to get real" - Gandalf